 Publication and Indexing

-To ensure that the contribution (full paper, short paper, poster paper or company paper) is published in the Proceedings, at least one of the authors must be fully registered by the 1st of April, and the paper must comply with the suggested layout and page-limit.
+To ensure that the contribution (full paper, short paper, symposium doctoral paper) is published in the Proceedings, at least one of the authors must be fully registered by the 1st of April, and the paper must comply with the suggested layout and page-limit.
 Additionally, all recommended modifications must be addressed by the authors before they submit the final version.

 No more than one paper per registration will be published in the Conference Proceedings.
 An extra fee must be paid for publication of additional papers, with a maximum of one additional paper per registration.